hgreenhut/AoD-Website/_posts/2023-5-29-finders-keepers.md

 **$11,081,085.6**

 That's a pretty impressive number, but can I buy a train with it?
 It's difficult to judge how expensive a New York City subway is, as they're not exactly on the market.
-But according to MTA's budget (http://web.mta.info/mta/budget/pdf/2008-2013%20Capital%20Plan.pdf), they spent $1.25 billion on 620 new R160 cars.
+But according to [MTA's budget report from 2013](http://web.mta.info/mta/budget/pdf/2008-2013%20Capital%20Plan.pdf), they spent $1.25 billion on 620 new R160 cars.
 That's around 2 million per car.
 A typical NYC Subway consists of 8-11 cars.
 We can by 5 -- about half.
 Disappointing, but not bad.

-30for30 - 168,478 items in 2014

-new york times - 8,000 per year

-video says 30,000 items each year, 18% go back to owners calculate # of times i've taken the 1 train

-and through all of those bleary mornings, i've also had some belongings fall victim.
-A wallet and 3 metrocards.

-And I'm not alone,
-show top 10 graph

-show categories, identification first, even death certificates

-new yorkers do care for their expensive stuff, which make sense, but that does not explain the 13 lost saxophones